C-Trass/Conor-Treacy-/README.md

 # Conor-Treacy-
-Al little more about me and my work
+A little more about me and my work

+Hi, I’m Conor 👋

+I’m a molecular biophysicist working on fluorescence lifetime imaging, mechanobiology, and quantitative microscopy.
+I am a Research Fellow at Brunel University of London, working in the Esposito Quantitative Biology group.

+Here you’ll find:
+- FLIM and FRET analysis tools
+- Data visualisation pipelines
+- Reproducible imaging workflows

+Most projects are research-grade, documented, and designed for reuse.